michigan-traffic-lab/Dense-Deep-Reinforcement-Learning/README.md

 Shuo Feng (fshuo@umich.edu)

 For help or issues using the code, please create an issue for this repository or contact Haowei Sun (haoweis@umich.edu).

-# License

-H. L. and the team have filed a US provisional patent application 63/338,424.

 # Contact